zbysir/vpl/README.md

 ```
 vpl.RenderParam{
-    Global: nil, // Defined Global Variable in this Render Content.
+    Global: nil, // Defined Global Variable in this rendering.
-    Props:  props, // Props to Render Component.
+    Props:  props, // Parameters of the rendering component.
 }
 ```